 But sometimes, as life gets more complicated, solitude yields loneliness instead of show tunes.

 Occasionally, it quietly and unexpectedly sneaks up on me.
 But usually, when I find myself confusing solitude for loneliness, it's because being on my own no longer represents a brief escape from constant social interactions with family, friends, co-workers, or loved ones.
 Rather, it happens when I'm feeling unsure and insecure, usually subliminally.
 Heartache, homesickness, the loss of a friend, or trauma brought upon by forces outside our control make it harder to find joy and humor, especially when we're by ourselves.

-But being happy alone despite new found singledom or any of the aforementioned obstacles isn't as farfetched as it sounds.
+But being happy alone, despite newfound singledom or any of the aforementioned obstacles isn't as farfetched as it sounds.
 With some constructive introspection and a lot of work to find meaning without relying on external resources, it's possible, and it's well worth the effort.
-Read on to hear the number one thing that taught me how to be happy alone, plus tips and motivational words of wisdom to help you love being on your own.
+Read on to discover the number one thing that taught me how to be happy alone, plus tips and motivational words of wisdom to help you love being on your own.